2008 American League Championship Series: Game 3

 The Rays hit Boston ace Jon Lester and reliever Paul Byrd hard in Game 3, moving ahead two games to one.
 The Rays scored their first run in the second on Dioner Navarro's RBI groundout with runners on second and third.
 Next inning, B. J. Upton hit a towering three-run homer over the Green Monster to make it 4–0.
 Evan Longoria followed with a home run later in the inning to make it 5–0.
 Tampa Bay starter Matt Garza pitched brilliantly against the Red Sox lineup.
-The 3–4–5 hitters went 0–9 against him and the Red Sox's only run came in the seventh on Jacoby Ellsbury's sacrifice fly off of J. P. Howell that scored Jason Varitek, who walked off of Garza to lead off the inning.
-In the eighth, New England native Rocco Baldelli hit a three-run homer of his own, also over the Green Monster, off of Byrd to seal the win.
-Carlos Peña homered in the ninth, also off of Byrd to extend his postseason success.
+The 3–4–5 hitters went 0–9 against him and the Red Sox's only run came in the seventh on Jacoby Ellsbury's sacrifice fly off J. P. Howell that scored Jason Varitek, who walked off Garza to lead off the inning.
+In the eighth, New England native Rocco Baldelli hit a three-run homer of his own, also over the Green Monster, off Byrd to seal the win.
+Carlos Peña homered in the ninth, also off Byrd to extend his postseason success.